jbl2024/emencia-django-newsletter/README.rst

 ``NEWSLETTER_SUBSCRIBER_VERIFICATION = True``.
 If there is no need for, set it on ``False``.

-To set an reply email, you will edit the option ``NEWSLETTER_DEFAULT_HEADER_REPLY`` in *settings.py* for example to ``Freshmilk NoReply<noreply@freshmilk.tv>``.
+To set an reply email adress, you will edit the option ``NEWSLETTER_DEFAULT_HEADER_REPLY`` in *settings.py* for example to ``Freshmilk NoReply<noreply@freshmilk.tv>``.